daily Broadcast

 Here’s what I want you to know: she cares about each child in its season and she wants to get the very thing that would help them be and experience the very best.

 And what I want you to know is that God is shopping.
 In other words, He is looking, He is looking.
 And what He is looking for is people who are ready and prepared to fulfill His will.

 In fact, notice on the front of your notes.
 I put two key Old Testament passages.
 It’s the Lord speaking from Ezekiel 22.
 He says, “And I searched for a man among them who should build up the wall and stand in the gap before Me” – why? “that I should not destroy it.”
 And this is sad.
 He went shopping and He couldn’t find anyone.
 “But I found no one.”
 And then notice the response, “‘Thus, I have poured out My indignation on them.
 I have consumed them with the fire of My wrath.
 Their way have I brought upon their heads,’ declares the Lord.”

 We see the evil in the world, we see the tragedy, we see disasters and God is saying, in the midst of all of this, This is not My desire.
 I’m searching for a man, for a student, for a woman that you could stand in the gap, that I will fill you and use you.
 And I will bring light and goodness and restoration and healing.

-The second passage is one that has profoundly impacted me.
-2 Chronicles 16, verse 9.
 He, the prophet is speaking for the Lord.
 And he is speaking to Asa, a king who, for years, for thirty years, he was walking with God, making a tremendous impact, and then he felt like, Well, my time is over, and I’m just going to coast.

-And so God brought a situation into his life and instead of trusting God, he trusted in himself, and the prophet comes and says, “For the eyes of the Lord move to and fro throughout the whole earth, that He might strongly support those whose hearts are completely His.”
+And so, God brought a situation into his life and instead of trusting God, he trusted in himself, and the prophet comes and says, “For the eyes of the Lord move to and fro throughout the whole earth, that He might strongly support those whose hearts are completely His.”
 And then he says, “But you have acted foolishly in this.
 From now on, surely, you will have wars.”

 Here’s what I want you to know.
 When we are talking about: I Choose Love, there is a lot on the line.
 I am being a little facetious with the shopping analogy, but our God is looking!
 His eyes are going to and fro throughout the earth.
 Up and down these aisles, in churches across the world.